 With a German bank account, regular payments such as rent and insurance are easier to handle.
 The broadcasting fee is the model for financing the public broadcasters in Germany.

 It is advisable to open a bank account in order to process the payment transactions.
 The German account is used to receive scholarship or salary payments, for example.
 In addition, a German bank account is a convenient way to make payments for rent, insurance or electricity and internet bills.

 To open a bank account you need:

 - a valid identification document (identity card or passport),

 - a registration certificate or residence permit

-- a tax identification number (tax ID)
+- a Taxpayer Identification Number (TIN or tax ID)